Los Angeles Rams vs. Green Bay Packers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 47-point total in seven of 10 games this season.
+- Los Angeles and its opponents have gone over the current 46.5-point total in seven of 10 games this season.

-- Sunday's over/under is 2.6 points lower than the two team's combined 49.6 points per game average.
+- The two teams combine to average 49.6 points per game, 3.1 more than the total in this contest.

-- These two squads combine to surrender 42.2 points per game, 4.8 fewer than this contest's over/under.
+- The 42.2 combined points per game that these two squads have allowed this season are 4.3 fewer than the 46.5 total in this contest.

-- The Rams and their opponents have scored an average of 50.7 points per game in 2020, 3.7 more than Sunday's total.
+- Rams games this season feature an average total of 50.7 points, a number 4.2 points higher than Sunday's over/under.

-- In 2020, games involving the Packers have averaged a total of 48.5 points, 1.5 more than the set total in this contest.
+- The 46.5-point over/under for this game is 2.0 points below the 48.5 points per game average total in Packers games this season.

 Rams stats and trends